mazarguil/graphkey-rust/README.md

 ## Performence of the isomorphism check against petgraph::algo::is_isomorphic

 For large graphs (n > 1_000), the key comparison allows to perform an isomorphism check faster than with the algorithm provided currently in petgraph.
-In particular, it can handle large graphs graphs ( > 10_000 nodes) which is not possible with petgraph::algo::is_isomorphic.
+In particular, it can handle large graphs ( > 10_000 nodes) which is not possible with petgraph::algo::is_isomorphic.

 ```rust
 fn main() {